Change Theme On The Client

 Solution

-The Step by Step guide below demonstrates how to allow the user to change the theme of the application.
-The approach demonstrated uses cookies to store the theme selected by the user.
-For a runnable example, refer to the GitHub repo on how to change the theme on the client.
+The step-by-step guide below demonstrates how to allow the user to change the theme of the application.
+The demonstrated approach uses cookies to store the theme selected by the user.

 Add a UI for ASP.NET MVC DropDownList to the _Layout.cshtml file for theme selection.